-To access the editor, navigate to Synthetic Data > Semantics Schema Editor at the top of Kit.
+To access the editor, navigate to Replicator > Semantics Schema Editor at the top of Kit.
 The editor will appear as a tab in the Properties pane by default.

-For a good understanding of how to use the Visualizer you should read the Visualizing Synthetic Data tutorial in the omni.replicator documentation.
+For a more thorough introduction to the visualizer tool, please further read the Visualizing Synthetic Data tutorial in the omni.replicator documentation.

-The session on Synthetic Data Generation using the Omniverse Replicator SDK from GTC 2022 is a very good source for understanding Replicator.
+The session on Synthetic Data Generation using the Omniverse Replicator SDK from GTC 2022 is a good additional resource for a deeper understanding of Replicator.

 Access to some GTC 2022 content is available only after completing the free registration to the NVIDIA Developer Network.